danielsaidi/website_danielsaidi/_posts/2018/2018-12-27-alamofire-objectmapper.md

 ```

 That's it!
 Alamofire should now add the auth token to all requests, if it exists.

+## Step 11 - Add Realm support

+**TBD** This section is yet to be written, but I have added an implementation to
+the demo app, so check out the source code for more information.

 ## Going further - Dependency Injection